-There are numerous ways the mind and body can adapt the energy you use to match energy coming in, and this ultimate guide reveals 31 reasons why you're not losing weight on Atkins.
+There are numerous ways the mind and body can adapt the energy you use to match the amount of energy coming in, so this ultimate guide doesn't just reveal the 31 reasons why you're not losing weight on Atkins.
+It also tells you what to do about it.

 1. You are Losing Weight on Atkins, But Not Fast Enough